cybertec-postgresql/pgwatch2/README.md

 * A single InfluxDB node should handle thousands of requests per second but if this is not enough having a secondary/mirrored InfluxDB is also possible.
 If more than two needed (e.g. feeding many many Grafana instances or some custom exporting) one should look at Influx Enterprise (on-prem or cloud) or Graphite (which is also supported as metrics storage backend).
+* When high InfluxDB latency is problematic (e.g. using a DBaaS across the atlantic) then increasing the default maximum batching delay (--batching-delay-ms) of 250ms would give good results

 # Security/safety aspects